Ramsey properties of randomly perturbed hypergraphs: Monochromatic expanded cliques

 Then,

-holds by~\eqref{eq:tuple-lower}, which as stated in Remark~\ref{re:one-sided-tuple} is a one-sided version of the Tuple Lemma (Lemma~\ref{lem:tuple}).
-This application of the Tuple Lemma is supported by our choice $\ell_{\ref{lem:ghrl}} \gg d_3^{-1}$, seen in~\eqref{eq:ghrl-consts}, ensuring that $d_2 \ll d_3$ holds and thus fitting the quantification of the Tuple Lemma.
+holds by~\eqref{eq:tuple}.
+This application of the Tuple Lemma is supported by our choice $\ell_{\ref{lem:ghrl}} \gg d_3^{-1}$, seen in~\eqref{eq:ghrl-consts}, ensuring that $d_2 \ll d_3$ holds and thus fitting the quantification of Proposition~\ref{lem:tuple}.
 With foresight (see (C.1) and (C.2) below), let

 and put